hamzaashraf990/Airline-Excel-Dashboard/README.md

 # Airline-Excel-Dashboard
-This is an Airline Dataset dashboard made in Excel.
+This is a Dashboard of an Airline made in Microsoft Excel.